 Due to their high phenolic and anthocyanin content, tart cherries have been found to support the following:

-- The health of joints, muscles, the cardiovascular system, inflammatory response, weight, and blood sugar balance.
+- The health of joints, muscles, the cardiovascular system, lymphatic movement, weight, and blood sugar balance.
 (3-7)

 - The superior antioxidant qualities of tart cherries have been found to help increase our antioxidant defenses and protect us against the damaging effects of oxidative stress.
 (8)